How to use Substack for podcasts

-It’s now possible to host and distribute paid and free podcasts through Substack.
-Your podcast episodes will be available not only through email and on your Substack site, but also in all the major podcast apps.
+You can easily host and distribute a podcast to your paid and free subscribers through Substack.
+Podcast episodes will be available not only through email and on your Substack site, but also in all the major podcast apps.

 Get set up

 To set up a podcast through Substack, go to the Podcast tab on your publication dashboard.

 If you start a new podcast, you will be prompted to fill in your podcast details such as the title, description, byline, categories, language, and logo.
 This is the information that will be provided to podcast distribution apps.
 We pre-fill these based on your existing publication settings, but you can change them to whatever you like.

 If you import an existing podcast, follow the instructions to find and paste your current podcast URL.